henkelmax/dynamic-render-distance/readme.md

 ---

-This is a server side only fabric mod, that dynamically adjusts the render distance based on the servers performance.
+This is a server side only fabric mod, that dynamically adjusts the render and simulation distance based on the servers performance.

 ## Config Options